The Case for Recusal: A Summary on WSSA v SYH [2024] HKCA 735

 4. the imposition of certain leave requirements.

-Ground 1 was dismissed by the Court.
+The Court dismissed all matters within Ground 1.
 The Court found that Ground 1 was, in substance, a series of complaints and did not find any indication that a fair-minded and informed observer would perceive a real possibility of bias.

 The interim orders for non-molestation and supervised access were not ‘extreme’ nor indicative of a ‘real risk of bias’.
-Rather the Judge found that it was made in the best interest of the children.
+The Judge found that it was made in the best interest of the children.
 Furthermore, the Judge’s decision to vacate trial dates on his own motion was also not indicative of bias.
-Even in the event that the decision to vacate is an error in case management, it is incorrect to automatically equate the decision to ‘risk of bias’.
+Even if the decision to vacate is an error in case management, it is incorrect to automatically equate the decision to ‘risk of bias.’

 Ground 2

-Under this ground, the Husband argued that the Judge failed to consider two crucial points: firstly, that a fair-minded observer would perceive bias on the Judge’s part, and secondly, that the Husband’s lack of confidence in the judge would undermine the chances of a fair outcome.
-Ground 2 was also dismissed by the Court.
+Under this ground, the Husband argued that the Judge failed to consider two crucial points: firstly, that a fair-minded observer would perceive bias on the Judge’s part, and secondly, that the Husband’s lack of confidence in the Judge would undermine the chances of a fair outcome.
+The Court also dismissed Ground 2.

 The Court endorsed a ‘light switch’ analogy for apparent bias as stated in Axnoller Events Ltd v Brake [2021] EWHC 949.